“That story sounds a lot like mine — if they can conquer [health problem], so can I.”

 Audrey’s story is full of complicated terms and rare conditions, such as “Hirschsprung’s disease.”
 How can readers empathize with Audrey when they have no idea what she experienced?

 The answer: plain language.
 When writing patient stories, Kentucky Children’s Hospital does a brilliant job of clearly explaining complex terms.
 The writer says: “In HD, there are no nerve cells in the wall of the affected intestine.
 Without nerve cells, the intestine does not move things through, and the affected area acts like a blockage.”

 Now try it: Stick to plain language

 Without clear explanations, the reader is left in limbo.
 Plain language is a bridge that connects the reader and the patient.
 Use terms people can grasp to create that “Aha!” moment.

 We can’t overstate the value of writing patient stories the right way.
 They’re covert marketing pieces that accomplish what all healthcare content strives to achieve — creating genuine connections between audiences and organizations.

 Have you read any spectacular patient stories lately?
 Share them with us.

-*This is an Aha Media Group workshop client.
+*Current or former Aha Media Group client.